phopper-pivotal/PCF-Workshop-Carfax/labs/lab03_scaling/README.md

 You should observe the instance index and request counters changing as you do so:
 ![](../../Common/images/cf-scale-boot-scaled.png[])

-The aforementioned http://docs.cloudfoundry.org/concepts/architecture/router.html[(Go)Router] is applying a random routing algorithm to all of the application instances assigned to this route.
-As an instance reaches the `running` state, its [Diego](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) registers that instance in the routing table assigned to its route by sending a message to Cloud Foundry's message bus.
+The aforementioned (Go)Router is applying a random routing algorithm to all of the application instances assigned to this route.
+As an instance reaches the **_running_** state, its [Diego](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) registers that instance in the routing table assigned to its route by sending a message to Cloud Foundry's message bus.
 All (Go)Router instances are subscribed to this channel and register the routes independently.
 This makes for very dynamic and rapid reconfiguration!

 ## Scale the Application Down

 1. We can scale the application instances back down as easily as we scaled them up, using the same command structure:
 ```
 $ cf scale -i 1 cf-scale-boot
-Scaling app cf-scale-boot in org oreilly-class / space instructor as cbusch@pivotal.io...
+Scaling app cf-scale-boot in org test / space dev as phopper@pivotal.io...
 OK
 ```

 2. Check the application status again:
 ```
 $ cf app cf-scale-boot
-Showing health and status for app cf-scale-boot in org oreilly-class / space instructor as cbusch@pivotal.io...
+Showing health and status for app cf-scale-boot in org test / space dev as phopper@pivotal.io...
 OK

 requested state: started
 instances: 1/1
 usage: 512M x 1 instances
-urls: cf-scale-boot-stockinged-rust.cfapps.io
+urls: cf-scale-boot-stockinged-rust.apps.pcf-apps.net
 last uploaded: Fri Feb 13 18:56:29 UTC 2015

      state     since                    cpu    memory         disk